-As a Christian attorney, Dr. Ellis has endeavored to contribute to the biblical worldview of law, specifically Constitutional law.
+As a Christian attorney, Dr. Ellis endeavors to contribute to the biblical worldview of law, specifically teaching Constitutional law.
 In Dec.
 2015, she published "The Legal Basis for a Moral Constitution: A Guide for Christians to Understand America’s Constitutional Crisis" (WestBow Press 2015).
 Her book provides a biblically centered argument that discusses why all law is inherently moral and the legal reasons that Christians can advocate for biblical morals within Constitutional law.

 "The Legal Basis for a Moral Constitution: A Guide for Christians to Understand America's Constitutional Crisis" WestBow Press, Dec.
 2015

 "Give the People Their Day in Court" The Colorado Lawyer, Vol. 41, No. 5, 2012